 Both harps in Berlin Symphonic Harps and the SSP Pedal Harp offer full control over the harp pedals.
 This patch type offers all the possibilities you would have with a real concert harp.
-With it you can easily create a huge amount of different scales.
-This is why sometimes the harp is regarded as a more creative tool than the piano because it allows for more freedom to experiment.
+With it, you can easily create a huge amount of different scales.
+This is why sometimes the harp is regarded as a more creative tool than the piano because it allows for more experimental freedom.

 Assigning and Storing Pedal Positions in Symphonic Sphere

 We created a 3D model of the harp’s pedals to make the pedal control realistic and user-friendly.
 Just use the mouse and click on the pedal you want to adjust.
 Using the slots you can see on the left of the mic knobs, you can save pedal presets.

 Adjust the pedals, press “store” and then the slot you want to assign the preset to.
 Now you can easily switch between the presets you created just by clicking on the different slots.

 You can trigger the slots via MIDI with any kind of MIDI controller.